edoyango/personal-webpage/src/worknotes/content.en/docs/cuda/frn-thrust.md

 * positions already sent to GPU.
 * cutoff radius is 0.03 (3 times the average particle spacing).
 * run on an A100 PCIE
-* compiled with `nvcc -O3 --use_fast_math --extended-lambda --compiler-options "-march=native -mtune=native"` using CUDA 12.2 with `gcc` 11.2.0 used as the base.
+* compiled with `nvcc -O3 --use_fast_math --extended-lambda --compiler-options "-march=native -mtune=native"` using
+  CUDA 12.2 with `gcc` 11.2.0 used as the base.
+    * Latest CUDA at time of writing is 13.0 and latest gcc is 15.2.
+However, the CUDA drivers on the A100s I have access to have been kept back to 12.2 for some reason.

 With 5 different randomly generated positions, time taken to generate pairs for these positions is approximately 70ms.
 Using the CPU on the node of the GPU (I think it's Intel Xeon Gold 5320), time to find the same pairs is around 2.27s -